suzuki970/Experimental_data/P02/README.md

 analyses contains analyses files to generate figures

-sampleMovies contains actuall movie stimuli used in Experiment
+sampleMovies contains actual movie stimuli used in Experiment